Windows 11 Home vs Pro: Complete 2025 Guide for Business and Personal Use

 - Companies in regulated industries

-Technical and Creative Work:
+Technical and Creative Work

-- Software development requires virtual machines
+- Software development requiring virtual machines

 - IT professionals managing multiple environments

-- Content creators need reliable remote access
+- Content creators needing reliable remote access

 - Businesses requiring custom application deployment